 These sections are self-explanatory, with the following notes:

-- In Part 1, family petitioners check box a; friends and others who agreed to fill in this form as joint sponsors check either box d or box e.
+- In Part 1, the main petitioner must check box a; anyone who agreed to fill in this form as a joint sponsor would check either box d or box e.

 Part 6, Sponsor’s income and employment

-Question 22: The sponsor needs to fill in information about his or her employment here.
-Self-employment is fine.
-Be aware that if a self-employed sponsor has underreported income in the past, the earnings shown may not be sufficient to support you.
-In that case, the sponsor will need to file an amended tax return and pay a penalty before the newly reported income is accepted as meeting the guidelines for sponsorship.
+Questions 1-4: The sponsor needs to check the box that applies best to his or her employment here.
+The choices are employed, self-employed, retired, or unemployed.
+Be aware that if a self-employed sponsor has underreported income in the past, the earnings shown may not be sufficient to support the intending immigrant In that case, the sponsor will need to file an amended tax return and pay a penalty before the newly reported income is accepted as meeting the guidelines for sponsorship.

-Question 24: This question is important for sponsors whose income is not enough by itself, but who will be using the income of members of their household to help meet the Poverty Guidelines minimum requirements.
+Questions 6-9: This question is important for sponsors whose income is not enough by itself, but who will be using the income of members of their household to help meet the Poverty Guidelines minimum requirements.
 First, every sponsor must state his or her own income.
-Then, if the sponsor wants other people’s income counted, they must be mentioned in Question 24b and the sponsor must check box d.
-Unless any one of these household members is the actual immigrant, they must plan to complete a separate agreement with the sponsor, using Form I-864A.
-The total income from the sponsor and household members goes in Question 24c.
+Then, if the sponsor wants other people’s income counted, they must be mentioned in Questions 6-9.
+Unless anyone of these household members is the actual immigrant, they must plan to complete a separate agreement with the sponsor, using Form I-864A.
+The total annual household income from the sponsor and household members goes in Question 10.

-If the combination of the sponsor’s available income and one fifth of the sponsor’s and/or the immigrant’s assets don’t yet meet the Poverty Guidelines minimum, you’ll still need to hand in this Affidavit.
-But you’ll definitely want to look for a joint sponsor or a participating household member.
+If the combination of the sponsor’s household available income and either one-third or one-fifth (as appropriate) of the sponsor’s and/or the immigrant’s assets do not yet meet the Poverty Guidelines minimum, the immigrant will still need to hand in this Affidavit, but will definitely want to seek a joint sponsor.

-Unlike past versions of this form, the sponsor’s signature no longer needs to be witnessed by a notary public.
+Unlike past versions of this form, the sponsor’s signature does not need to be witnessed by a notary public.